hraban/cl-nix-lite/README.md

 - Fix binary building with ECL
 - More lisps
 - Test on Linux
-- integrate with borg?
-First: decide if this belongs in nixpkgs at all.
 - Check if `lispDerivation` is actually the best name for this function

 ### TODO: Fetching updates from source packages